hymkor/gmnlisp/README.md

 Support functions
 -----------------

-Gmnlisp's functions are subset of ISLisp.
+Gmnlisp's functions are subset of [ISLisp].

 ### 1 Scope, Conventions and Compliance